ishrivatsa/vcs-fitcycle-deployer/README.md

 Ensure the correct AMIs are available in the region where the application needs to be deployed.
 Currently the AMIs are available in the following region(s)

-**Note: These AMIs are private.
-For access to these images, contact Bill Shetti or Shrivatsa Upadhye**

 ### Fitcycle AMIs

 **us-east-1 (N. Virginia)**